What is the difference?

 Baptismal Preparation Class and Rehearsals

 Designed specifically for baptismal candidates and their sponsors.
 Prior to the class, candidates and their families meet with clergy to learn about this rite of initiation into the Christian faith.
-The day before baptism, baptismal candidates and their sponsors get together to meet one another and to learn more about this ancient practice.
+The day before the baptismal liturgy, typically 10:30 a.m. to 12 p.m. on Saturday, the baptismal candidates and their sponsors get together to meet one another and to learn more about this ancient practice.
 Time is set aside to ask questions and to walk through the baptismal liturgy.

 Adult Confirmation, Reception to the Anglican Communion, or Reaffirmation of Baptismal Vows

 Confirmation is the rite in which we express a mature commitment to Christ by a solemn, public reaffirmation of our Baptismal promises, and receive strength from the Holy Spirit through prayer and the laying on of hands by a bishop.
 The rite of Reception is similar, for those Baptized adults coming to the Episcopal Church from another Christian communion.
-For a variety of reasons, people may discover a need several times in their life to publicly reaffirm the meaning of their Baptism, in the presence of the Bishop and with laying on of hands.
+For a variety of reasons, people may discover a need several times in their life to perform a public Reaffirmation of Baptismal Vows, in the presence of the Bishop and with laying on of hands.
 All three rites are offered at the cathedral on Cathedral Day.
-Typically, members of the cathedral will participate in The Inquirers' Class as preparation for these rites.
+There are two class offerings to prepare for these rites, including a four week series, The Inquirers' Class and a seven week series, Contours of the Christian Life.

 The Cathedral Baptismal Font